 UW Tacoma Digital Commons collects, preserves, and makes publicly accessible the scholarly and creative work of the UW Tacoma campus and affiliated educational partners.
-The Library is currently partnering with faculty and students on campus to establish seed collections in Digital Commons.
-If you have questions, please contact Justin Wadland, Head, Media and Visual Resources.
+The goal is to enhance and share the university's rich intellectual life by gathering in a single online repository materials that support teaching, learning, and research at UW Tacoma.
+If you have questions about how to get invovled, please contact Justin Wadland, Head, Media and Visual Resources.

 - Guide to submitting work to UW Tacoma Digital Commons